thesurlydev/images/api/README.md

 # api

-The intent of the `api` is to provide a RESTful API for image processing.
+The intent of the `api` is to provide an asynchronous RESTful API for image processing.